Regisha08/Fillit/readme.md

+# Fillit
-# This is my repository
+This is my project Fillit (feat regisha08)
-Project - Fillit
+## What functions we are do
+read file
+validation figure
+save figure linked lists